es2mac/YogaPoseClassifier/work_notes.md

     - "Pose" often refers to just recognizing where the body parts / keypoints are, detecting human figure, often more specifically the collection of keypoints
     - What the pose "is" is commonly referred to as "activity" or "action" recognition / categorization.

-- 2D or 3D?
-3D might be more accurate, but 2D is probably easier to process; I think these are both 2D

 - If doing proper classification, want a background class

-- Can find region of interest to improve result
+- Another way to improve the result is to find region of interest first

-- Yoga pose names
+- Yoga pose names:
     - tree
     - warrior
     - triangle